moclojer/mockingbird/README.md

 # Overview

 Mockingbird offers a set of reusable components and utilities that increases speed and beauty on your UI development.
-By integrating Tailwind, Helix with ReFx, Mockingbird combines utility-first CSS, tailwind-jit, functional programming, and a powerful component model in ClojureScript.
+By integrating Tailwind, Helix with ReFx, Mockingbird combines utility-first CSS, postcss, functional programming, and a powerful component model in ClojureScript.
 This allows your team (or simply yourself) to focus on building robust, reactive interfaces without getting bogged down in styling and state management concerns.

 # Getting Started